Judgment No. 3127

 "[W]here an internal appeal is lodged within the required time limit but fails to comply with the formal requirements set down in the applicable rules, it is for the organisation, in the exercise of its duty of care, to enable the complainant to correct the appeal by granting him or her a reasonable period of time in which to do so."

-complaint allowed; complaint allowed in part; formal requirements; internal appeal; time limit; correction of complaint; reasonable time; organisation's duties; written rule; breach; duty of discretion; duty of care
+internal appeal; time limit; correction of complaint; reasonable time; organisation's duties; written rule; breach; duty of discretion; formal flaw; duty of care

 "[T]he right to an internal appeal is a safeguard which international civil servants enjoy in addition to their right of appeal to a judicial authority.
 Thus, except in cases where the staff member concerned forgoes the lodging of an internal appeal, an official should not in principle be denied the possibility of having the decision which he or she challenges effectively reviewed by the competent appeal body (see, for example, on that point Judgments 2781, under 15, and 3068, under 20)."